Child sexual abuse disclosure: how to support adult survivors (DAA019)

 This interactive, online course has been produced in collaboration with the Tavistock Trauma Service, a Lived Experience Advisory Panel of survivors, and the Network for the promotion of change: NRCSA and has arisen out of the growing recognition of the prevalence of child sexual abuse and its impact on adult survivors.

-Rooted in the voices of survivors, this course will provide comprehensive guidance, support and resources on what to do if someone discloses child sexual abuse.
+Rooted in the voices of survivors, this course will provide comprehensive guidance, support and resources on what to do if someone discloses non-recent child sexual abuse.
 Upon completion of this training, you will feel more confident in addressing child sexual abuse disclosure – a conversation which can be challenging for both the speaker and the listener – and have the necessary tools to improve the experience and likelihood of survivors disclosing.

 Aims and learning objectives